Rick-Houser/hangman/README.md

-#Hangman Game
+#Ruby Project: Hangman Game

-###Hangman project built for practice with File I/O and Serialization.
+Project built for practice with File I/O and Serialization.
 Game allows players to save and load their games using YAML.